ardanlabs/gotraining/08-concurrency_channels/01-goroutines/readme.md

 * When a thread is migrated from one processor to another, all the cache lines have to be moved.
 * Swapping threads between processors can mean the swapping of cache.
 * Leveraging one thread against a consistent data set can provide better performance.
+* Hyper-Threading lets the processor work more than one thread at a time.
+* Even with HT, only one thread is executing at a time.

 ## Links